qinguorui2001/tp/docs/UserGuide.md

 * The index refers to the index number shown in the displayed student list.

-* The index **must be a positive integer within the number of students in list** 1, 2, (till the index of the last student)​
+* The index **must be a positive integer within the number of students in list** 1, 2, 3, ...(till the index of the last student)​

-* If there are two identical prefixes in one edit command, only the last one works. (except for prefix `t/`)
+* If you have two identical prefixes with the edit command, only the last prefix will be used for the edit. (except for prefix t/)

 * **At least one modification** is required for each edit.

-* There can be no tags for a student, so you can leave `TAG` after prefix `t/` as blank if necessary.

 </div>